lmb-freiburg/robustmvd/rmvd/models/README.md

 Model wrappers around existing implementations.
 These models can only be used for inference/evaluation.
 Wrapped models are indicated by names that end with `_wrapped`.
-The setup of these models is usually a bit more involved, as it is required to download the original implementation (mostly cloning the respective repository on GitHub).
+The setup of these models is usually a bit more involved, as it is required to download the original implementation (e.g. cloning the respective repository from GitHub).
 Usually the setup requires the follwing steps:
 - clone the original repository to a local directory
 - specify the path to the local directory in the `wrappers/paths.toml` file
 - install required model-specific dependencies